lando/core/docs/scanner.md

 ## Skipping

-If you would like to bypass scanning altogether then just set to `false`.
-This will cause the scan to immediately pass but the URL will show up yellow.
+If you would like to bypass scanning altogether then just set `scanner` to `false`.
+This will cause the scan to immediately pass.
+The URL will show up as yellow do denote it has been skipped.

 ```yaml
 services: